-Keksz is a hybrid space located under a stately arch at the entry point of Budapest's party district.
-It's part café, part restaurant, part bar, all in one.
-Apart from the breakfast-all-day offerings, there are a handful forgettable traditional Hungarian dishes including a goulash soup (€5), catfish paprikash (€7), and lecsó (€6), which is similar to a ratatouille.
-You're best off sticking to basic breakfast foods like the scrambled eggs (€4) or the panini selections (€6).
+Part café, part restaurant, part bar, Keksz is a hybrid space located under the stately arch that marks the entry point of Budapest's party district.
+There are a handful of passable traditional Hungarian dishes here—including a goulash soup (€5), a catfish paprikash (€7), and a lecsó (€6), which is similar to a ratatouille—but you're best off sticking to the breakfast-all-day offerings like the scrambled eggs (€4) or the panini selections (€6).
 Alternatively, you can build your own salad from a set of ingredients.

-The crowd consists of a healthy mix of locals and tourists, many of whom come only for coffee or drinks, which are reasonably priced compared with the neighborhood's increasingly elevated price points.
-For example, a glass of beer or wine run than €2 each—if you enjoy IPAs, be sure to try "Keksz," their house beer on draft.
+The crowd at Keksz consists of a healthy mix of locals and tourists, many of whom come only for coffee or drinks, which are reasonably priced compared with the neighborhood's increasingly elevated price points.
+For example, a glass of beer or wine run €2 each.
+If you like IPAs, be sure to try "Keksz," their hoppy house ale on draft.
 In the evenings, many people come here to fuel up on alcohol before a night of debauchery just blocks away.